What is typical for a Turgenev girl. The image of the "Turgenev girl". Who is the lover of the “Turgenev girl”

 The history of the creation of the work “Rudin”.

 The novel "Rudin" was written in 1855 within two months.
-The process of creating the work coincided with the events of the Crimean War of 1853-1855.
+The process of creating the work coincided with the events of the Crimean War of 1853 - 1855.

-The history of the creation of the work "Noble Nest"
+The history of the creation of the work “The Noble Nest”

 The text of the novel known to us was created over several months, from mid-June 1858 to mid-December of the same year.
-But the idea of the work, by Turgenev's own admission, dates back to 1856.
+But the concept of the work, by Turgenev’s own admission, dates back to 1856.

-The expansive meaning of the title "The Nest of Nobles", which set off the social affiliation of the characters in the novel, was noticed in criticism by P. V. Annenkov, who saw in this title a hint of the writer's bitter irony in relation to the circle of the local nobility.
+The broad meaning of the title “Noble Nest,” which shaded the social affiliation of the characters in the novel, was noticed in the criticism of P. V. Annenkov, who saw in this title a shade of the writer’s bitter irony in relation to the circle of the local nobility.

-In search of those moral principles that contributed, in his opinion, to the formation of a strong and integral, persistent and self-sacrificing nature, Turgenev, even in The Noble Nest, turns to religion as a source of ethical traditions national and folk in nature, but as a realist writer he could not fail to see those anti-social, reactionary tendencies that were laid down in the dogmas of Christian morality.
-Hence, in the novel, such a contrasting image of folk and lordly religiosity.
-Hence those hesitations in the author's attitude towards the image of the heroine, which are so obvious when comparing the ethical convictions of Lisa and Lavretsky.
+In search of those moral principles that, in his opinion, contributed to the formation of a strong and integral, persistent and selfless nature, Turgenev, in “The Nest of Nobles,” turns to religion as a source of national and folk ethical traditions, but as a realist writer he could not help but see those antisocial, reactionary tendencies that were embedded in the dogmas of Christian morality.
+Hence, in the novel there is such a contrasting depiction of folk and lordly religiosity.
+Hence the fluctuations in the author’s attitude towards the image of the heroine, which are so obvious when comparing the ethical convictions of Lisa and Lavretsky.

-The change in the moods and views of the writer between 1856 and 1859 was also reflected in his correspondence over the years, in particular in Turgenev's letters to E. E. Lambert, a person who was very close to the writer for a number of years, and especially during the creation of the Noble Nest.
+The change in the writer’s mood and views between 1856 and 1859 was reflected in his correspondence over the years, in particular in Turgenev’s letters to E. E. Lambert, a person very close to the writer for a number of years and especially during the creation of “The Noble Nest.”

 The history of the creation of the work “Asya”.

-The qualities of Turgenev, an artist and a psychologist, appeared in the story "Asya", in which the author, in essence, reveals the weaknesses of the character developed on the basis of noble liberalism.
+The qualities of Turgenev - an artist and a psychologist - appeared in the story “Asya”, in which the author, in essence, reveals the weaknesses of the character developed on the basis of noble liberalism.

 Relevance of the topic.

-Every girl in her interesting life at least twice experiences such a state when she is beautiful, elegant, refined, luxurious, her eyes are full of tenderness, and her heart is decisive!
-It is at these moments that she resembles a true "Turgenev girl": on the day of graduation and marriage.
+Every girl in her interesting life at least twice experiences such a state when she is beautiful, elegant, sophisticated, luxurious, her eyes are full of tenderness, and her heart is full of determination!
+It is at these moments that she resembles a true “Turgenev girl”: on the day of graduation and wedding.

 And the descriptions of these images are so close to the image of the “Turgenev girl” that the disclosure of this topic becomes exciting, but at the same time understandable for readers.
 And that means the topic is relevant!

-"Turgenev girl"...
+“Turgenev's girl”...
 This term hides so many captivating qualities of the soul, heroism and drama.
-Turgenev saturates all heroines not with external features, but with an extraordinary inner world, which, on the contrary, contradicts the appearance of girls: external fragility and internal strength.
-But it is to this image that one can apply the expressions “ideal beauty” and “integrity of personality”, which is one of the qualities of Ivan Sergeevich’s works.
+Turgenev imbues all heroines not with external features, but with an extraordinary inner world, which, on the contrary, contradicts the appearance of the girls: external fragility and internal strength.
+But it is to this image that the expressions “ideal beauty” and “integrity of personality” can be applied, which is one of the qualities of Ivan Sergeevich’s works.

 Two in one: angel and demon, fire and water.
-The instability of character is the "zest" that interests and absorbs readers in Turgenev's works, leaving an irresistible mark on their memory.
+The instability of character is the “zest” that interests and absorbs readers in Turgenev’s works, leaving an irresistible mark in their memory.

 All this gives us the right to boldly assert that his images are among the most poetic in Russian literature.

-To substantiate all these conclusions, I took three works by Ivan Sergeyevich Turgenev: “Asya”, “Rudin”, “Noble Nest”, since these are the female images that appear before us: Asya, Natalya Lasunskaya and Liza Kalitina.
+To substantiate all these conclusions, I took three works by Ivan Sergeevich Turgenev: “Asya”, “Rudin”, “The Noble Nest”, since this is how the female images appear before us: Asya, Natalya Lasunskaya and Liza Kalitina.

 1. I. S. Turgenev “Asya.
-The story of N. N. "
+N.N.'s story."

 2. I. S. Turgenev “Rudin”

-3. I. S. Turgenev "Nest of Nobles"
+3. I. S. Turgenev “The Noble Nest”

 4. I. S. Turgenev “Complete Works and Letters”

-5. R. Desse“The Twilight of Love.
-Travels with Turgenev»
+5. R. Desse “Twilight of love.
+Travels with Turgenev"

 6. I.S.
 Turgenev "On the Eve"